Win the Weekend: Fantasy football and betting tips

 Mike Clay's Eliminator Challenge advice

-Ravens (79% win probability) over Texans: It's Week 1 and we still have a lot to learn, so we certainly don't want to get too cute out of the gate.
-There will be other opportunities to use Baltimore this season, but a home game against a quarterback making his first NFL start (Stroud) is arguably the best one.
-The Denver Broncos (hosting the Las Vegas Raiders) and Commanders (hosting the Cardinals) are tempting, but there's no need to mess with an AFC West rivalry or lean on a QB with one NFL start (Sam Howell).
+Buffalo Bills (vs. Las Vegas Raiders): The Bills return home after an inexplicable road loss against Zach Wilson's Jets, and it's a long shot that one of the league's best teams will open 0-2 (often a death sentence for a team's playoff hopes).
+I have Buffalo with an 85% win probability, which is easily highest in the league this week and the second-highest rest-of-season rate for the Bills.
+Buffalo is an easy pick in a week without any other good options.

-Follow Clay's Eliminator Challenge advice all season long and read more here for other tips this week.
+Follow Clay's Eliminator Challenge advice all season long and read more here for other tips for Week 2.

 Al Zeidenfeld's DFS plays